House-Hasson Hardware Appoints Jeff Land as Chief Executive Officer

 Speedway of Savings Market Recap, Charlotte, NC, October 2024

-House-Hasson Names Doering Senior Vice President of Sales
+House-Hasson Names Dave Doering Senior Vice President of Sales

 Man in business suit